Key points in the architecture of Korea II

 Dancheong (단청) - Korean wooden structures decoration technique - develop in Gyeongbokgung buildings and roofs and pillars are patterned with floral and geometric motifs.
 Colours of dancheong are white, blue, red, yellow and black which in Far East symbolism respectively represent West, East, South, middle and North.

-variety of dancheong.
+Purpose of dancheong is not only aesthetic but also practical; it shields wooden structures from rain and other bad weather and it covers up junctures and imperfections of wood.
+Foreigner diplomatic missions in Korea were very surprised and were full of admiration looking at colours' brightness and at decorations' variety of dancheong.
 Gyeongbokgung compound shows us roofs' style during Joseon period.
 Slopes are wide and turned up as it is common in Far East architecture to shield wooden walls from heavy rain and summer noonday sun.
 Roof of gates and pavilions is quite always double as in Gwanghwamun and it is crowned with yongmaru (용마루), a top white roof ridge which symbolizes the dragon “yong” king's allegory.

 Gyeongbokgung is the model of four Seoul royal palaces: Changgyeonggung (창경궁) built by king Sejong the Great (세종대왕, 世宗大王, 1418–1450), Deoksugung (덕수궁) built by prince Wolsan older brother of king Seongjong (1457-1494), Gyeonghuigung (경희궁, "Palace of Serene Harmony") and the well-known Changdeokgung (창덕궁, “Palace of Prospering Virtue”) or Donggwol (東闕, "East Palace") built by king Taejong (태종, 太宗, 1400–1418) and completed in 1412.